obsidianmd/obsidian-help/en/Obsidian Sync/Introduction to Obsidian Sync.md

 - [[Obsidian Sync and third-party services|Third-party services]]
 	- How to use a third-party service to back up your vault.

-## Important note
+## Important

-If you're using Obsidian Sync together with other cloud storage providers, such as Dropbox, Google Drive, or OneDrive, refer to [[Obsidian Sync and third-party services]] to avoid sync conflicts.
+If you are using Obsidian Sync together with other cloud storage providers, such as Dropbox, Google Drive, or OneDrive, refer to [[Obsidian Sync and third-party services]] to avoid sync conflicts.

+See [[Sync limitations]] for frequently asked questions, and more details about Obsidian Sync.